Knitting For A Living is your daily source of knowledge about making a living from your hobby.

 My grandmother taught me how to knit when I was eight years old.

 After a long break, I picked up knitting again during the pregnancy with my second child and have not stopped since.

 I have a big family and I’m loving it.
-My and family and kids are just awesome.

 I like cats and colorful hair styles.